AI Answer Labdefinitions

 • Bringing your existing persona (safety-first parent) into the prompt

-• Which brands show up at the top
+• Which brands appeared at the top

-• Which brands are ignored completely
+• Which brands were skipped completely

 1. Start from real personas.